-Safeguarding Policy September 2022
+Safeguarding Policy September 2024

-Dulwich Wood is committed to providing a safe and secure environment for children, staff and visitors and promoting a climate where children and adults will feel confident about sharing any concerns which they may have about their own safety or the well-being of others.
+Dulwich Wood is committed to providing a safe and secure environment for children, staff and visitors and promoting a culture of openness, trust and transparency where children and staff will feel confident about sharing any concerns which they may have about their own safety or the well-being of others.
 We aim to safeguard and promote the welfare of children by protecting them from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.

-The School's Child Protection (CP) policy draws upon duties conferred by the Children Acts 1989 and 2004, The Children and Families Act 2014, S175 of the 2002 Education Act (as amended), The Education (Independent School Standards) Regulations 2014 (for independent schools), The Non-Maintained Special Schools (England) Regulations 2015 (for non-maintained special schools), the Apprenticeships, Skills, Children and Learning Act 2009 (as amended), the Education and Training (Welfare of Children) Act 2021 and the guidance contained in "Working Together to Safeguard Children", the DfE's statutory guidance "Keeping children safe in education", Ofsted Guidance and procedures produced by the London Safeguard to the advice contained in DfE's "What to do if you're worried a child is being abused" and "Information Sharing - Advice for practitioners".
+The School's Safeguarding policy draws upon duties conferred by the Children Acts 1989 and 2004, The Education & Inspections Act 2006, The Serious Crimes Act (2015), The Children and Families Act 2014, S175 of the 2002 Education Act (as amended), The Education (Independent School Standards) Regulations 2014 (for independent schools), The Non-Maintained Special Schools (England) Regulations 2015 (for non-maintained special schools), the Apprenticeships, Skills, Children and Learning Act 2009 (as amended), the Education and Training (Welfare of Children) Act 2021, The Mental Capacity Act 2005, The Care Act 2014, and the guidance contained in "Working Together to Safeguard Children", the DfE's statutory guidance "Keeping children safe in education", Ofsted Guidance and procedures produced by the London Safeguarding Children Partnership (LSCP) and the Southwark Safeguarding Children Partnership (SSCP).
+We also have regard to the advice contained in DfE's "What to do if you're worried a child is being abused" and "Information Sharing - Advice for practitioners".
 The policy is applicable to all on and off-site activities undertaken by pupils whilst they are the responsibility of the School.